 How Long Do Shishito Keep Fresh?

 For best results, store the shishito peppers in the crispy and uncovered.
-Never store them in plastic containers or bags because air will be trapped inside, and they will begin to spoil rather quickly.
+Never store them in plastic containers or bags because air will be trapped inside, and they will spoil quickly.

-If you can’t eat all the peppers up fast enough, you can dice them into small pieces and store them in the freezer.
+If you canโt eat all the peppers quickly enough, you can dice them into small pieces and store them in the freezer.
 Place the peppers in an airtight container or freezer bag.

 How Do You Know When Shishito Peppers Are Ripe?